Lacon-, Shrub- and Parity-Decompositions: Characterizing Transductions of Bounded Expansion Classes: Proof of Localized Feferman--Vaught Composition Theorem

 \section{Proof of Localized Feferman--Vaught Composition Theorem}

-We give a self sustained proof of~\Cref{thm:localfv}, using central ideas from the proof of Gaifman's theorem~\cite{grohe2008logic}.
+We give a self-contained proof of~\autoref{thm:localfv}, using central ideas from the proof of Gaifman's theorem~\cite{grohe2008logic}.
 An alternative proof exists in~\cite[Lemma 15]{pilipczuk2018number}.
 We repeat the relevant definitions and then prove the result.